 Furthermore, what might be called an anti-environmental aesthetic is often based on self-interest and thus not really an aesthetic response.
-Owners of snow-mobile rental companies may claim that the sounds of those vehicles as they cross the wilderness are not aesthetically displeasing, contradicting the views of cross-country skiers.
+Owners of snow-mobile rental companies may claim that the sounds of those vehicles as they cross the wilderness are not aesthetically displeasing. contradicting the views of cross-country skiers.
 Loggers may not see clear cuts as eyesores.
 Developers may reject the aesthetic judgment that an expanse of concrete adorned with pawn shops, power poles, and bill boards is unsightly and generally unpleasant, insisting instead that it is aesthetically stimulating and expressive of individual freedom and entrepreneurial ingenuity.
 To the extent that such judgments are based on self-interest, they lack the disinterested character typically seen as essential to aesthetic judgment.
-If I think a musical performance is excellent because my brother is one of the musicians or perhaps because I stand to make a lot of money from it, my assessment is not sufficiently disinterested and thus not an aesthetic one.
+If a one thinks a musical performance is excellent because one's brother is the musician or perhaps because one stands to make a lot of money from it, the assessment is not sufficiently disinterested and thus not an aesthetic one.
 In a similar way, the snow-mobile operator's, the logger's, and the developer's putative aesthetic judgments may turn out not to be genuine aesthetic judgments after all.

-While this constrained pluralist account of environmental aesthetic objectivity allows for multiple (and perhaps diverging) equally meritorious aesthetic responses to environmental entities, we have seen that it also provides rich resources for discriminating between better and worse aesthetic responses.
-This provides sufficient objectivity to allow aesthetic considerations to play an significant role in environmental decision-making.
+While this constrained pluralist account of environmental aesthetic objectivity allows for multiple (and perhaps diverging) equally meritorious aesthetic responses to environmental entities, it also provides rich resources for discriminating between better and worse aesthetic responses.
+This affords sufficient objectivity to allow aesthetic considerations to play an significant role in environmental decision-making.

-4. Aesthetic Protectionism and Beautiful Degraded Environments
+4. Aesthetic Protectionism and Beautiful Degraded Environments spectactularly colored waste pools.

-If the beauty of environments is a strong reason for protecting them, as aesthetic protectionism claims, what are the implications for beautiful but degraded environments?
-Fields of the invasive exotic Purple Loosestrife (Lythrum salicaria L) are strikingly beautiful.
-Surface mining can make for a formally intriguing landscape and toxic runoff from mining can produce spectactularly colored waste pools.
 The photography of Canadian Edward Burtynsky highlights the haunting beauty of environmentally devastated landscapes.
 His photographs of mines, tailings ponds, quarries, and fields of oil derricks are spectacular.
 (Burtynsky's work can be viewed at www.edwardburtynsky.com.)
 Aesthetic protectionism would seem to problematically imply that the beauty of such degraded landscapes gives us a reason to protect them.